 First-Year Scholarships and Fellowships

 The following scholarships and fellowships are available to incoming first-year Hamline Law students.
+Applicants are notified of their award in the acceptance letter.
 Please note that additional scholarship and fellowship opportunities exist for returning Hamline Law students.

 First-Year Merit Scholarships